 Healthy, glowing skin has an even tone, smooth texture, and feels supple.
 The healthiest-looking skin seems to glow from within.
 If you’ve been searching for a natural glow in the aisles of your local skin care department, a beauty consultant may have recommended an extensive collection of toners, serums, masks, and chemical exfoliators to hydrate, nourish, and resurface your skin.

-If you’re anything like us, you’ve probably spent hundreds, if not thousands of dollars trying the latest and greatest skincare products, hoping to find the perfect cure for your current skin concerns.
+If you’re anything like us, you’ve probably spent hundreds, if not thousands of dollars trying the latest and greatest skincare products, hoping to find the perfect solution for your current skin concerns.
 More often than not, our current round of products doesn’t deliver on promises advertised, and we likely feel compelled to invest in something new.

 Here at BOTA ™, we’ve faced the same issues.
 After years of trying new chemical-based products, we’ve found simple changes to our daily routine might be all we need to achieve a healthy, resilient, glowing complexion.
 If you’re less than happy with the appearance of your skin and spending too much money on products that don’t deliver, we recommend trying a more natural approach.